monetha/payment-layer/README.md

 ## Abstract

-The Payments layer of Monetha's Reputation Framework is a decentralized transaction layer based on enforceable contracts between the buyer and the seller (or service provider) with no involvement of a third party.
+The Payments layer of Monetha's Reputation Framework is a decentralized orders processing layer based on enforceable smart contracts between the buyer and the seller (or service provider) with no involvement of a third party.
 It can be used alongside Monetha's Reputation layer or separately from it.

-Merchants (for our purposes the term includes the providers of both goods and services) are ​able​ ​to​ ​accept​ ​Ethereum​ ​based​ ​cryptocurrencies​.
+Merchants (for our purposes the term includes the providers of both digital or physical goods/services) are ​able​ ​to​ ​accept​ ​Ethereum​ ​based​ ​cryptocurrencies​.

 ### Key Principles

-- Make​ ​the​ ​payment​ ​process​ ​simple​ ​and​ ​efficient;
+- Keep the payment process ​simple​ ​and​ cost ​efficient;
-- Make​ ​accepting​ ​payments​ ​for​ merchants ​faster and more transparent;
+- Make​ ​order processing transparent for Customers;
+- Make​ it easier for Merchants to ​accept ​crypto payments​;
 - Bring​ ​the​​ ​Ethereum-based​ ​​token​ ​economy​​ ​to​ ​the​ ​​mainstream.

 ### Payments Layer Design

 The design of the Payments layer resembles the escrow mechanism you would normally encounter in vending machines.
 There the customer's money is held in an "escrow area" until the transaction between the customer and the merchant, which results in an item exchange, is successfully completed.
-If a problem occurs and the merchant can no longer process the transaction, the customer can withdraw his or her funds.
+If a problem occurs and the merchant can no longer process the transaction, the customer can withdraw her funds.
 If no problem occurs, the funds are released to the merchant.

 Our development is driven by the following principles: